Expressivity of AuDaLa: Turing Completeness and Possible Extensions: Adaptations

 \section{Adaptations}

 In this section, we discuss several potential adaptations for the \Lname semantics which increase practical expressivity.
 First, we discuss the adaptation of the schedule to allow for more diverse looping structures, and then we will discuss the addition of array-like structures to \Lname.
 This will include additions to the syntax and semantics of \Lname.
-The full version of the syntax and semantics of \Lname can be found in~\cite{franken-autonomous-2023}.
+Here, we consider the adaptations in this section separately from each other, and that for all adaptations we extend the original semantics of \Lname, as discussed in Section~\ref{sec:AuD}.
 At the end of the section, we include a short discussion on these additions.